nazuke/SEOMacroscope/README.md

 * Broken links.
 * URI Analysis of the pages crawled.
 * Reporting of duplicate content, including duplicate titles, checksums, ETags, and a Fastenshtein method.
+* Reporting of custom filtered results.
+* Reporting of scraped data.

 More functionality will be added in the future.